forcedotcom/LightningTestingService/developer-workflow.md

      sfdx force:auth:web:login -d
      ```

-  3. Create a scratch org and set it as the default for your workspace.
+  3. Create a scratch org and set it as the default for your project workspace.

      ```bash
      sfdx force:org:create -s -f config/workspace-scratch-def.json -a scratch1